aws/amazon-sagemaker-examples/introduction_to_applying_machine_learning/visual_object_detection/README.md

 ### 1.4.
 What is the Estimated Cost? <a name="cost"></a>

-* Running the notebook costs around $130~140 USD.
+* Running the notebook costs around $130~140 USD, assuming using p3.2xlarge EC2 instance in the notebook, and $3.06 on-demand hourly rate in US East.
 This notebook provides advanced materials, including finetuning two types of pretrained Sagemaker models **till convergence**, with and without hyperparameter optimization (HPO), and result in four models for inference.
 You could choose to train either one model, or all four models according to your budget and requirements.
-The cost and runtime for training each model (assuming using p3.2xlarge EC2 instance) are:
+The cost and runtime for training each model are:

    | Model | Cost (USD) | Runtime (Hours) | Billable time (Hours)|
    |:----------:|:---------------:|:----:|:-----:|